deepakhj/cadent/README.md

         max_file_size = "104857600"  # max size in bytes of the before rotated (default 100Mb = 104857600)

 #### Cassandra

+NOTE: there are 2 cassandra "modes" ..
+Flat and Blob i call them

+Flat: store every "time, min, mas, sun, count, first, last" in a single row
+Blob: store a "chunk" of time (1hour) in a bit packed compressed blob

+Regardless of choice ...

 This is probably the best one for massive stat volume.
 It expects the schema like the MySQL version, and you should certainly use 2.2 versions of cassandra.
 Unlike the others, due to Cassandra's type goodness